krabberod/BIO9905MERG1_V23/Setup/Readme.md

 if (!requireNamespace("BiocManager", quietly = TRUE))  install.packages("BiocManager")
 BiocManager::install(c("dada2", "phyloseq","Biostrings","PCAtools"))
 ```
-More packages, including those that have been mentione, but not necessarily demonstrated can be found in the script [R packages](Install_packages.R).
+More packages, including those that have been mentioned, but not necessarily used in the hands-on sessions can be found in the script [R packages](Install_packages.R).